MSSE-research-projects/gamification-platform/README.md

     pymysql.install_as_MySQLdb()
     ```

+    > Note: Don't forget to add `config/__init__.py` to your local 'ignore' file
+    > list so as not to mess up the repo.
+Follow instructions in this [link](https://docs.github.com/en/get-started/getting-started-with-git/ignoring-files#excluding-local-files-without-creating-a-gitignore-file)
+    > for how to ignore files locally.

     > What we are doing here is essentially changing the [MySQL driver](https://docs.djangoproject.com/en/3.2/ref/databases/#mysql-db-api-drivers) for Django,
     since `mysqlclient` seems to have some compatiblity issues on Mac while [`PyMySQL`](https://pypi.org/project/PyMySQL/)
     is purely based on Python and will work on any platform.
 But `mysqlclient` is